databrickslabs/jupyterlab-integration/README.md

     - ![kernel ready](docs/kernel-ready.png)

+- **Notebook hung after cluster start or kernel change**

-    If this isn't the case, the local Jupyter lab frontend and the remote kernel are out of sync.
-Save your notebook(s) and refresh the browser page.
+    When this happens, usually the local Jupyter lab frontend and the remote kernel are out of sync.
+Try the following:

+    - Save your notebook(s) and refresh the browser page.
+    - If it still doesn't work, additinoally restart the kernel

 ### 3.2 Details